About Apprenticeships and Traineeships

 I have decided to do an apprenticeship or traineeship …

 Your pathway will differ depending on the options you have taken in your school studies.
 You may already have started a school-based apprenticeship or traineeship or completed a pre-apprenticeship or other vocational course.
-If this is the case, you may already have completed some of the following steps.
+If this is the case, you may have already completed some of the following steps.

 Find out what apprenticeships and traineeships are available: